orvedahl/finite-difference/README.md

 various best-practices related to Python packages.
 Finite differences are easy to code/test and can easily be ported to Fortran/C in order to include f2py/cython support.

-These are production Python routines, the emphasis is on the package building process.
+These are not production Python routines, the emphasis is on the package building process.
 This repo should be used as a guide for building better packages.

 Many of the ideas are borrowed from the template: https://github.com/nschloe/pyfoobar